amish0301/OA-Platform/README.md

 - User can Logged in both ways through Identity Provider(GoogleAuth) and Credentials Provider.

 <h4>Learning:</h4>
-    1. Learn How third party log in functionality works and how it interacts with our backend server
+    1. Learn How third party log in functionality works and how it interacts with our backend server <br />
     2. Major learning was to aware about Passport.js Library and how it works.